MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 ```

 This error occurs when there is a problem with the Q# program that causes the compilation to fail.
 To see the specific error that is causing the failure, run `dotnet build` in the same folder.

+### Issue: Operation returned an invalid status code 'Forbidden'

+This issue may happen, during a workspace creation, if Azure Quantum fails to complete the role assignment step when linking the new workspace to the storage account that was specified.
+A typical scenario for this situation happens if the tab or web browser window is closed before the workspace creation is completed.
+You can verify that you are running into this role assignment issue by following these steps:

+* Navigate to your new quantum workspace in Azure Portal
+* Under **Overview** > **Essentials** > **Storage account**, click on the storage account link
+* In the left navigation bar, select **Access Control (IAM)**
+* Select **Role Assignments**
+* Verify that your workspace appears as a **Contributor**
+* If the workspace does not appear as a **Contributor** you can either:
+  * Create a new workspace and make sure to wait for the workspace creation to be completed before closing the web browser tab or window.
+  * Add the proper role assignment under the storage account
+    * Access Control (IAM) > Add role assignments
+    * Role > Contributor
+    * Assign access to > User, group, or service principal
+    * Select > [Workspace name]
+    * Save